mlazarev/midi/implementations/korg/ms2000/patches/BoardsOfCanada/BOCSunday_README.md

 # BOCSunday.syx - Original Boards of Canada Style Patches

-16 handcrafted patches created from scratch using BOC synthesis principles, plus 112 algorithmically generated for a full 128‑program bank.
+128 algorithmically generated patches created from BOC synthesis principles

-Created: 2025-01-19
+Created: Sunday, October 19, 2025
-Bank Size: 37,163 bytes (128 patches, A01-H16)
+Bank Size: 37,163 bytes
 Unique Patches: 128 (A01–H16)
-Composition: 16 handcrafted (A01–A16) + 112 generated (B01–H16)

 Encoding: Korg 7-bit variant v2 (MSB of decoded byte j is stored in bit j of the MSB byte).

 ## Overview

-These patches were algorithmically generated based on detailed analysis of 123 authentic BOC patches, implementing the core BOC sound design principles:
+These patches were algorithmically generated based on detailed analysis of existing BOC patches, implementing the core BOC sound design principles:

 - **L/R Delay dominance** (77% of original patches use this)
 - **Chorus/Flanger for wobble** (72% of original patches)